What Is Ray Tracing? The Future of Graphics Rendering

 Realism and Accuracy

 Compared to traditional graphics rendering techniques like rasterization, which "paints" each pixel of an image based on its position and color, this technique allows for much greater realism and accuracy.
-By tracing the path of light rays, it can accurately simulate complex phenomena like reflections, refractions, and shadows, resulting in images that are virtually indistinguishable from photographs.
+As it traces the path of light rays, it can accurately simulate complex phenomena like reflections, refractions, and shadows, resulting in images that can be virtually indistinguishable from photographs.

 Computationally Intensive